Clare C. Rittschof – Associate Professor

 Anastasia received her degree in Biology from the University of Chicago in 2021.
 She is studying how social experiences impact brain genomics and peripheral tissues to influence the response to future social information.

-Wade Pike – M.S.
+Wade Pike – Ph.D.
 Student

-Dr. Erin Treanore – Postdoctoral Associate
+Mallory Hagadorn – Postdoctoral Associate

 Former Graduate Students and Postdocs